Aspergillic acid: Structure

-The structure of aspergillic acid was made by Dutcher and Spring and his co-workers.
+The structure of aspergillic acid was identified by Dutcher and Spring and his co-workers.
 They suggested that it is a cyclic hydroxamic acid related to pyridine.
 It can be reduced to a neutral deoxyaspergillic acid, which is a racemization product found by Newbold, et al. to be identical with 3-isobutyl-6-sec-butyl-2-hydroxypyrazine.
 Because of this, aspergillic acid has been assigned the corresponding l-oxide or tautomeric pyridine hydroxamic acid structure show below.

 Toxicity

 The toxicity of aspergillic acid is controlled by the hydroxamic acid functionality, and there is little effect on toxicity observed between the differences in the 3 and 6 position side chain substituents.
 Chelation of physiologically important ions, such as calcium by aspergillic acid appears to be the likely mechanism of its toxic action.